Matt Flynn Game: First half

 The Packers started the game with the ball, although Flynn fumbled on the drive and the Lions took over with a short field.
 The Lions scored quickly on an eight-yard touchdown pass from Matthew Stafford to Titus Young.
 On the ensuing kickoff, Packers kick returner Pat Lee let the ball hit the ground and it bounced directly at him, ricocheting off his legs.
 Lee was standing in the end zone and the ball briefly came out of the end zone.
 Lee reached for the ball, gained possession, and knelt, attempting to establish a touchback.
 However, since the ball left the end zone and was brought back in, the Lions scored a safety, good for two points and possession of the ball after a free kick punt.
 On the next drive, with a 9–0 lead, the Lions went three-and-out, punting the ball back to the Packers.
 The Packers put together a 15-play, 64-yard drive, although the Lions stopped the Packers on the four-yard line, forcing a field goal attempt, which was converted by Mason Crosby.
 The Lions regained possession, leading 9–3, and Stafford completed two long passes to get to mid-field.
 However, Stafford threw a short pass to Kevin Smith, who fumbled the ball, which was recovered by the Packers.

 Starting at mid-field, the Packers drove 48 yards in 7 plays, capped by a 7-yard touchdown pass from Flynn to Jordy Nelson.
 With the extra point, the Packers took their first lead of the game, 10–9.
 The Lions and Packers exchanged punts on the next two drives, before exchanging touchdowns on the subsequent two drives.
 The Lions scored first on a 10-play, 68-yard drive ending in a 13-yard touchdown pass to Calvin Johnson.
 The Lions 16–10 lead did not last long, though.
 After an incompletion on the first play of the Packers next drive, Flynn threw a short pass to Ryan Grant, who ran the length of the field for an 80-yard touchdown reception, putting the Packers back up by one point, 17–16.
-On the ensuring kickoff, the Lions fumbled the ball, which was recovered by Crosby.
+On the ensuing kickoff, the Lions fumbled the ball, which was recovered by Crosby.
 The Packers could not capitalize on the turnover, with Flynn throwing an interception on his second pass of the drive.
 The Lions regained the lead with a field goal after a short drive, retaking the lead 19–17.
 The Packers quickly scored again, capping a 79-yard drive with a 36-yard touchdown pass from Flynn to Nelson.
 Each team had their next drive end in a missed field goal, ending the half with the Packers up 24–19.